mynearwallet/my-near-wallet/packages/frontend/src/utils/mnw-api-js/README.md

 - Everything not related to near blockchain should not be written in this folder.

+## Testing

+- Before you begin, make sure you have jest installed. `npm install -g jest`

+- First, go to the frontend folder. `cd packages/frontend`

+- Then, use this script to test: `jest ./src/utils/mnw-api-js`

 ## Todo

 - Set up this folder as a npm package